erikdubois/Ultimate-Linux-Mint-18-Xfce/README.md

 ![Screenshots](http://i.imgur.com/TM508XD.png)

-<b>Cinnamon</b>

-The very latest cinnamon version can be installed on your system.

-Run the script

-	- ./latest-cinnamon.sh

-The script will add a resource.

-	# sudo add-apt-repository -y ppa:gwendal-lebihan-dev/cinnamon-nightly
-	# sudo apt-get update
-	# sudo apt-get install cinnamon -y

 <b>Nvidia</b>

 The last months I have no issues with the drivers coming from Linux.
 So I do NOT install the Nvidia drivers.